The Sacrament of Baptism

 How soon can I / we have my child baptised?

 Children should be baptised within the first few weeks or months after birth.
 Arrangements can even be made before the child is born.
 It is wrong to put off the Baptism simply in order to have a more elaborate celebration party afterwards.
 It is better to have the Baptism sooner and make the celebrations simpler.
 A date and time for your child’s Baptism can be provisionally given once you have completed the parish form and have met all the criteria.
+You should not apply more than 3 months before your preferred date.
 The Baptism date and time will only be confirmed once you have completed the Baptismal Preparation Course.

 Must I / we be Catholic to present a child for baptism?